pomerium/pomerium/docs/docs/troubleshooting.md

     ```docker
     COPY --from=builder /etc/ssl/certs/your-cert-bundle.crt /etc/ssl/certs/ca-certificates.crt
     ```
 - Finally, ensure that you aren't being man-in-the-middle'd or that some eager router isn't injecting its own certificate along the way.
-Use openssl to verify that your proxy service is getting the certificate you think its getting.
+Use openssl to verify that your Proxy service is getting the certificate you think its getting.

     ```bash
     openssl s_client -servername pomerium.io -connect pomerium.io:443 </dev/null \